h2oai/dai-deployment-examples/mojo-flink/README.md

 Deploy the Driverless AI MOJO Scoring Pipeline to Apache Flink by using the MOJO2 Java Runtime API and a custom Flink RichMapFunction.
 This will be a Cloudera Integration point for Cloudera Data Flow (CDF), particulary Cloudera Streaming Analytics(CSA).
 CSA is powered by Apache Flink.

+## Video Walkthrough

+The following link is a YouTube video that shows how to deploy the Driverless AI MOJO to Flink to do batch and real-time scoring on Hydraulic System data to classify for Hydraulic Cooling Condition: [Flink Custom RichMapFunction for Running the Driverless AI MOJO in Flink Data Pipeline](https://youtu.be/RU6Q4UrhCEs)

 ## Prerequisites

 - Driverless AI Environment (Tested with Driverless AI 1.8.7.1, MOJO Scoring Pipeline 2.4.2)